angelocarly/magnias-site/content/project/signald-tui/index.md

 There were no existing crates (Rust libraries) to interface with signald, so I decided to write my [own](https://crates.io/crates/signald-rust).
 This way anyone else should be able to create his own client/chatbot in Rust.

-The client itself is capable of retrieving al your Signal contacts, retrieving all messages you might have missed and sending messages to your contacts.
+The client itself is capable of retrieving al lyour Signal contacts, retrieving all messages you might have missed and sending messages to your contacts.
 You can also navigate between panes using the alt key and vim bindings.

 I learned a lot of Rust concepts from watching other similar projects, definitely check out [spotify-tui](https://github.com/Rigellute/spotify-tui)!